 Local iwi and hapu groups (via iwi contacts tree maintained by Communications)

-Heritagave. e New Zealand – in case of archaeological discovery or to apply for an Archaeological Authority.
+Heritage New Zealand – in case of archaeological discovery or to apply for an Archaeological Authority.
 In case skeletal remains are discovered, also notify the New Zealand Police.

 Massey University/Waikato University